getpelican/pelican-plugins/events/README.md

 Events plugin
 =============

-This plugin let you declare an event in your blog posts by using their metadatas.
-An iCal file is generated with all events.
+This plugin allows you to put events in your content via metadata.
+An iCal file is generated containing all events.

 Dependencies